 If so, I cover the best methods of arsenic removal at the bottom of this guide.
 Make sure to continue to test your well for this metal once every three years, as the levels of arsenic in your local groundwater may change frequently.

 If you discover that your well contains 10 PPB arsenic or greater, stop drinking from your water source until you have installed an arsenic removal solution.

 You can still use your water to water your plants, but it’s best not to use it as drinking water for wither yourself or your pets.
 Once you’ve installed a suitable filter, you should carry out more testing to make sure the system is working.

 How to treat arsenic in well water?
 Not all filtration methods can remove this metal from water, so make sure you triple-check that a treatment system is suitable before you part with your cash.

 Some of the best arsenic water treatment systems for private wells include:

-Once the resin bed is full, this treatment system will flush the bed and remove the arsenic particles in a process called regeneration.
+Once the resin bed has reached capacity, this treatment system will flush the bed and remove the arsenic particles in a process called regeneration.

 Ion exchange systems usually cost around $300 to $1,200 depending on the complexity of the system.